 Over the past few years, digital payments have been seeing a massive rise in popularity.
 However, the impact of the Covid-19 pandemic has contributed enormously to an even more considerable digital shift within societies across the globe.
 The crisis has radically changed the way we live, work, communicate, and, not least, shop — therefore, we’ve started using digital payments much more often to obtain the goods and services that we need the most.

-It’s been estimated that consumer online purchases are up globally, and in 2020 the number of card-not-present transactions increased by 25% in April compared to January.
 However, there has been a corresponding increase in the amount of fraudulent activity, with hackers attempting to steal card holders’ personal information.
 According to a new study conducted by Juniper Research: “Online payment fraud: emerging threats, segment analysis & market forecasts 2020-2024”, businesses in eCommerce, airline ticketing, money transfer, and banking services may lose about $200 billion due to online payment fraud between 2020 and 2024 if no measures are taken.

 Considering these challenges, Visa Inc., an American multinational financial services corporation, has joined a rapidly progressing, security-oriented tokenization trend and introduced its Visa Token Service (VTS) aimed at reducing digital fraud and contributing to more efficient and secure digital commerce.

 Read on to discover how the Visa Token Service works and how it can improve the eCommerce sector, what other Visa tokenization solutions exist, and what Visa’s value-added services can offer.